NOAA-EMC/UPP/docs/Installation.rst

 .. note::
    To make a clean build, simply remove both the **/build** directory and the :bolditalic:`bin/ncep_post` executable and then re-create the build from step #2.
-This is recommended if a mistake is made during the installation process or if a change is made to the build environment or UPP code.
+This is recommended if a mistake is made during the installation process.
+If a simple change is made to the code, you can simply type :bolditalic:`make install` again in the pre-existing build directory.

 =======================
 UPP Directory Structure